Differance between synthroid and levothyroxine

 Levothyroxine is available in different dosage strengths, ranging from 25mcg to 300mcg, to accommodate individual needs and treatment plans.
 The dosage of levothyroxine should be determined by a healthcare provider based on factors such as age, weight, and the severity of the thyroid condition.

-See also Claritin d and levothyroxine
+See also Liothyronine and levothyroxine

 Dosage and Strength